 Republic of Singapore Air Force

 Grace is the current Head Aviation Psychologist with the Republic of Singapore Air Force.
-Her career in psychology spans 12 years across sports and defence industries.
-Her training is in performance psychology, and enjoys working at the systems level to bring organisations to greater heights.
+Her career in psychology spans more than 10 years across sports and defence industries.
+She attained her MSc in Organisational Psychology from Manchester Business School and she enjoys working at the systems level to bring organisations to greater heights.
 At present, her focus is on developing new selection and assessment tools for recruitment and leader development.